 Another major concern is teeth shifting.
 When you lose a tooth, the nearby teeth will usually shift toward the now-empty socket slightly to try to fill up the space.
 This can cause problems with your jaw and teeth alignment.

 To avoid these oral health issues, you need to replace your missing tooth as soon as possible.
-Dr. Acree offers many different tooth replacement options at Downey Park Family Dental, including partial dentures, dental bridges, and dental implants.
+Dr. Acree in Modesto offers many different tooth replacement options at Downey Park Family Dental, including partial dentures, dental bridges, and dental implants.

 If you think that you need a tooth to be extracted just because your tooth is severely damaged or decayed, this may not be the case.
 At Downey Park Family Dentistry, Dr. Corey Acree only extracts teeth as a last resort if there is no way to save your tooth.